miranda-ng/miranda-ng/ISSUE_TEMPLATE.md

 ### Actual behavior
 What did you get instead?

+### Does it work in stable version?
+If you know in which dev build (or approximate date when) it was broken, it may be much easier to identify and fix the issue.

 ### Steps to reproduce that behavior
  * Provide step-by-step instructions so we can reproduce the issue (We can't fix what we can't reproduce).
  * Attach your VersionInfo.